The Power of the Physical Curriculum to achieve our intentions.

-St Barnabas and St Paul’s recognises that physical education develops key skills within school, and life skills which can be utilised during every day experiences.
+St Barnabas and St Paul’s recognises that the physical curriculum develops key skills within school, and life skills which can be utilised during every day experiences.
 A high-quality physical education programme provides a firm foundation for understanding how exercise, teamwork and healthy competition can be used in everyday life to develop a pupils’ ability to recognise their own successes as well as maintaining a physical and healthy lifestyle.

 “Physical Fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.” – John.
 F. Kennedy